 7. Interior space on my NexGen 36” sink is 34” by 17 ½” (above and below the ledge).

 8. Let’s look at location of the ledges or steps.
 Kohler has copied virtually all of my workstation designs in one way or another.
 I find it quite flattering, as they are not a real competitor to what we do.
 They have, however, copied the designs without consideration of the usefulness.
-My ledge or step is specifically placed 1 ¼” below the top of the bowl so my cutting board or grid will be slightly below the top of the sink.
+My ledge or step is specifically placed 1 ¼” or 1" below the top of the bowl (depending on the type of sink installation) so my cutting board or grid will be slightly below the top of the sink.
 No worries about running water over a cutting board that is flush with the counter and having water run off onto your shoes.
 Yep, that happens.

 9. We use a far thicker gauge, 16, than the others on the market.

 10. Lastly, you will see butt joints on the Kohler and Nantucket sinks.
-That shows a hairline that we have been able to eliminate by putting a tiny radius corner so there are no more butt corners on the sinks and allow for easier cleaning.
+That shows a hairline that we have been able to eliminate by putting a tiny Microwelded corner so there are no butt corners on the sinks allowing for easier cleaning.
 This process alone is all done by hand and takes a great deal of skill and hours to accomplish.

 11. Each and every sink we build is hand built – not stamped out like bottle caps.
 One stainless NexGen can take days to build and finish.